-In case such assessee continues to be the assessee in default by not answering to such notice, a penalty would be levied on the assessee that would amount to INR 500/day of such default.
+In case such assessee continues to be the assessee in default by not answering to such notice, a penalty would be levied on the assessee that would amount to Rs 1000 per day of such default.
 This penalty would be calculated from the expiry of the period as stipulated in such notice.

 |Individuals responsible for furnishing Form 61A||Type of Transaction and limit|

-|Banking Companies and Co-operative Banks||Cash payment for purchase of POs (Purchase orders) / DDs (Demand drafts) for amount totalling to INR 10 lakhs or more annually|
+|Banking Companies and Co-operative Banks||Cash payment for the purchase of POs (Pay orders) / DDs (Demand drafts) for amounts annually totalling Rs 10 lakh or more.|

-|Banking Companies and Co-operative Banks||Cash payment exceeding INR 10 lakhs for purchasing any prepaid RBI instruments like RBI bonds, etc.|
+|Banking Companies and Co-operative Banks||Cash payment exceeding Rs 10 lakh for purchasing any prepaid RBI instruments like RBI bonds, etc.|

-|Banking Companies and Co-operative Banks||Deposits or withdrawals amounting to INR 50 lakhs or more from a current account of an account holder|
+|Banking Companies and Co-operative Banks||Deposits or withdrawals amounting to Rs 50 lakh or more from any number of current accounts of a person with the bank.|

-|Banking Companies, Co-operative Banks and Post Offices||Deposit totalling to INR 10 lakhs or more in one or more accounts of an account holder|
+|Banking Companies, Co-operative Banks and Post Offices||Deposit totalling Rs 10 lakh or more in bank accounts, other than current or time deposit accounts, of a person.|

-|Banking Company, Co-operative Bank, Post Master General of Post office, Nidhi||Cash payment aggregating to INR 1 lakh or more in a year or INR 10 lakhs or more against any credit card bill which is issued to a customer in a year|
+|Banking Company, Co-operative Bank, Post Master General of Post office, Nidhi||Cash payment aggregating to INR 1 lakh or more in a year or Rs 10 lakh or more in any other mode of payment against any credit card bill which is issued to a customer in a year|

-|A company or an institution issuing debentures or bonds||Receipt exceeding INR 10 lakhs in a year from an individual for acquiring such debentures/bonds|
+|A company or an institution issuing debentures or bonds||Receipt exceeding Rs 10 lakh or more in a year from an individual for acquiring such debentures/bonds|

 |A company issuing shares||Receipt exceeding INR 10 lakhs in a year from an individual for acquiring such shares.
 This includes share application money received.|

-|Listed companies||Share buy-back from a person for an amount totalling INR 10 lakhs or more|
+|Listed companies||Share buyback from a person for an amount totalling Rs 10 lakh or more|

-|Manager/Trustee of a Mutual Fund||Receipt exceeding INR 10 lakhs in a year from an individual acquiring the units of such Mutual Fund|
+|Manager/Trustee of a Mutual Fund||Receipt equal to or exceeding Rs 10 lakh in a year from an individual acquiring the units of such Mutual Fund|

-|A Dealer of Foreign Exchange||Receipt from a person for sale of a foreign currency or expenses incurred in such foreign currency via a debit/credit card or via issue of draft or traveller’s cheque or any other financial instrument for an amount totalling INR 10 lacs or more annually|
+|A Dealer of Foreign Exchange||Receipt from a person for sale of a foreign currency or expenses incurred in such foreign currency via a debit/credit card or via the issue of draft or traveller’s cheque or any other financial instrument for an amount annually totalling Rs 10 lakh or more.|

-|Inspector-General/Sub-Registrar appointed under the Registration Act, 1908||Sale/Purchase by a person of an immovable property for INR 30 lakhs or more or which is valued by stamp valuation authority at INR 30 lakhs or more|
+|Inspector-General/Sub-Registrar appointed under the Registration Act, 1908||Sale/Purchase by a person of immovable property for Rs30 lakhs or more of sale value or value as per the stamp valuation authority.|

-|Persons liable for audit u/s 44AB of the Income Tax Act||Cash receipt exceeding INR 2 lakhs by a person for sale of goods or rendering of services (other the ones specified above)|
+|Persons liable for audit u/s 44AB of the Income Tax Act||Cash receipt exceeding Rs 2 lakh by a person for sale of goods or rendering of services (other than the ones specified above)|

 There have been few circulars issued by the CDBT (Central Board of Direct Taxation) on the same which somewhat hasn’t solved the dilemma, however, experts in the field recommend that Nil Statement is not mandatory but to stay on the safer side an assessee could consider filing the STF (Statement of Financial Transactions) or Form 61A